Maghnie/docs/developers/api-documentation/guides-and-tutorials/alarming.md

 Note that the alarm has received a unique numeric id \(6\), the period of 2 hours has been translated into nanoseconds, and it has already been enabled.

 You may already receive alarms or try to provoke some by gathering a few people in your office or by directly breathing into the CO2 sensor.
 Otherwise, don't worry, we will later [modify the alarm](alarming.md#modifying-alarms) such that it will definitely trigger alarms even without having a party in your office.
-Before, we add an alarm of the second type, i.e., throughput.
+But first, we will add an alarm of the second type, i.e., throughput.

 ### Adding a throughput alarm